List of The Amazing World of Gumball characters: Joanna Watterson

 Granny Jojo (voiced by Sandra Dickinson) is the Watterson children's grandmother and also Richard's mother.
 She is a pink rabbit who speaks in a New York accent.
 She was previously married to Frankie, who abandoned her and a young Richard under the pretence of going out to buy milk; She later marries Louie.

 Louie Watterson

 Louie Watterson (voiced by Dan Russell in season 2 and "The Kids", Shane Rimmer, season 3 to season 6; TBA, TWWWOG onwards) is a black mouse and a former member of a crew of Elmore senior citizens that includes Betty, Donald, and Marvin Finkleheimer.
-Now he is Granny Jojo's step-husband.
+Now he is Granny Jojo's second husband.

+Daniel and Mary Senicourt

+Daniel (voiced by Clive Russell) and Mary Senicourt (voiced by Liza Ross) are Nicole's parents.
+Daniel shares his daughter's short-temperedness and violent tendencies; while Mary is more level-headed yet snobby.
+Regardless, from an early age, both parents wanted Nicole to succeed no matter the cost.
+These sky-high expectations eventually drove her over the edge; causing her to argue and storm away from her parents come her early adulthood to instead spend time with Richard, who would come to be her eventual husband.
+Neither Daniel nor Mary came to their daughter's wedding, despite being invited.

+The two reunite with Nicole thanks to the latter's kids, but the reunion ends up bitter as another set of arguments began to spark.
+This all comes to a head when Nicole admits she was better off separated; however, her parents admit they did miss her all this time.
+Indeed, Nicole just wants to see them again, mending their relationship with their daughter.
+By the events of "The Portrait", however, Mary had been seeing a younger toucan.

 Evil Turtle

 Evil Turtle is a female African softshell turtle and the Watterson's former family pet purchased by Richard from a mysterious shopkeeper operating from a van.
 She is a recurring enemy of the Watterson family, before she laid her eggs and swam away with her children into the ocean.